6 best heated clothes airers - tested for quick, efficient laundry days

 More expensive to run

-One of the most uniquely shaped heated clothes airers out there, unlike the previous models, this airer has 6 arms – instead of heated rails – which are designed to hold hangers with damp clothes on them.
+Pod heated airers might look a little strange, but they're really useful for very specific needs.
+Rather than using heated rails, this has arms which are designed to hold hangers with damp clothes on them.
 It was easy enough to put together, but it does come almost completely disassembled, which means it might not be the right option for those who want something that’s ready to use straight out of the box.

 The cover of this airer (which must be used) looks a bit intimidating but is actually very simple to fold around your hanging items.
 After this, the machine is switched on and the fan heater comes on, circulating hot air around your encased laundry.
-Because of this, this airer emits a low humming noise, which is something the majority of heated airers with hot rails don’t.
+Because of this, this airer emits a hairdryer-like sound, which is something the majority of heated airers with hot rails don’t.
+It also means that this costs 30p, rather than 1-7p to run.

 Specifications